Pugo, La Union: Tourism

+Pugo promotes itself as the "Eco-adventure Destination of La Union", with attractions such as PUGAD (Pugo Adventure) and Kultura Splash Wave along Marcos Highway.

 Nature and Man Made Adventure

 With the opening of the PUGAD Pugo Adventure Park in Sitio Kagaling of Barangay Palina, the town now offers extreme adventure.
 It offers 3 Zip Lines with its famous 380 meters long 200 feet high Super Man Zip Line 1.
 It also has Swimming Pools, Cottages, Conference Halls, Hanging Bridge, Clean River, Rappeling Area, Wall Climbing, Ropping, ATV Rides, Paint Ball Area, Trekking, and view of the Water Falls.

 10 minutes away from Pugad Pugo Adventure is the "Travellers Inn".
 It offers villas, rooms, and even water adventure parks.

 Scenic spots in Pugo include Tapuakan Resort, the Nagbukel, and the hot springs of Cares.
 Tapuakan Resort features rest areas where the people can enjoy the natural slides of the river.
 It was recently awarded as the clearest inland body of water for 2008 making it for 2 consecutive years.
 It also has a hot spring where tourists and the Pugonians go often as they believe that the spring can heal certain skin and pulmonary diseases.
 Nagbukel is found at Barangay Ambangonan, and many people also go there despite its remote location.